natiginfo/algo-and-data/src/content/part4.md

 * **void AddLast(int n)** Adds a Node to the end of the linked list, with value n.
 * **void RemoveFirst()** Removes the first node from the linked list.
 * **void RemoveLast()** Removes the last node from the linked list.
-* **override string ToString()** returns the all the values of the list, from the beginning to the end, separated by a comma.
+* **override string ToString()** returns the all the values of the list, from the beginning to the end, separated by a space.
 Trim at the end, so no empty space at the end.

 <Note>The function int GetNode(int x) is already given, do not touch it.</Note>